craftercms/js-sdk/packages/ice/README.md

 **Note**: All methods of this package work with [Content Instance](../models/src/ContentInstance.ts) as data structure they understand (the model param).
 Use in conjunction with `parseDescriptor` from `@craftercms/content` to obtain such data structure.

+## fetchIsAuthoring

+Interrogates the current origin server to determine if the site/app is running in Crafter CMS authoring environment (Preview).
+Positive reply (`true`) means is authoring; assume you need to add pencils and import other authoring tools.
+False means is delivery and all authoring tools should be disabled.

 ## getIceAttributes

 Use this function to obtain the attributes that you need to add to your HTML element(s) to put pencils for In Context Editing.